dronomyio/polygon_b2_downloader_v2/README.md

 ### Deploying on morph.so (General Guidance)

 morph.so is a platform for running cron jobs, background workers, and APIs.
-Here's how you might adapt this application:
+Here's how you might adapt this application for US Options Day Aggregates:

 1.  **Container Registry:** Push your built Docker image (`polygon-b2-downloader-v2`) to a container registry that morph.so can access (e.g., Docker Hub, GitHub Container Registry, AWS ECR, etc.).
     ```bash